teddy004/Angular/CustomerApplication/README.md

-#an Angular app that lists houses for rent and shows the details of individual houses.
+#an Angular app which helps to register the Customers.

 # CustomerApplication